 Prevention Tips

-• Keep the charge current limiter at maximum unless your electrician recommends a lower setting
+Keep the AC charging current setting at maximum unless your electrician recommends a lower setting

 Volvo EX40 Wrong Charging Connector or Plug Will Not Fit